 Root Activator Shampoo is a shampoo used to thicken hair, sold by a company called Mane.
 The brand claims that their shampoo “was designed by hair loss experts to activate your roots with every shower.”

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Mane Root Activator Shampoo based on medical studies to give our take on whether or not it’s likely to be effective for stimulating hair growth.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Mane Root Activator Shampoo to give our take on whether or not it’s likely to be effective for stimulating hair growth, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in Mane Root Activator Shampoo are shown above.
+The ingredients in Mane Root Activator Shampoo are shown below:

-The good news is that this shampoo contains a number of research-backed active ingredients for supporting hair growth and enhancing hair quality.
+This shampoo contains a number of research-backed active ingredients for supporting hair growth, and enhancing hair quality.

 Licorice extract was shown to reduce scalp irritation and dandruff in a 2018 clinical trial.